 The spice turmeric is used in traditional Indian medicine to treat skin conditions.
 Studies have shown that curcumin — the chemical that gives turmeric its bright yellow color — has anti-inflammatory effects.

-Turmeric oil can be applied as a topical treatment directly onto the skin.
-A small study of people with mild to moderate psoriasis found that applying turmeric extract gel to their skin helped heal psoriasis lesions with very few side effects.
-Some MyPsoriasisTeam members report positive results from using turmeric oil: “I've used turmeric oil on the joints of my hands and it works quite well.”
+Turmeric oil can be applied as a topical treatment.
+A small study of people with mild to moderate psoriasis found that applying turmeric extract gel to their skin helped heal psoriasis lesions, with very few side effects.
+Some MyPsoriasisTeam members have reported positive results from using turmeric oil.
+“I’ve used turmeric oil on the joints of my hands, and it works quite well,” said one member.

 You can also get extra turmeric through your diet.
 “I occasionally make an anti-inflammatory turmeric latte that I drink before bed (it also contains cinnamon, ginger, black pepper, and coconut oil).
 I also use the spice in my food,” a MyPsoriasisTeam member said.

-Apple cider vinegar can soothe itching from scalp psoriasis and can be used as an alternative to shampoo.
+Apple cider vinegar can help soothe itching from scalp psoriasis, offering an alternative to psoriasis shampoo.
 “I soak my hair in organic apple cider vinegar for 10 minutes, rinse off, and use coal tar shampoo,” a MyPsoriasisTeam member reported.
 “Be careful to put vinegar on in the shower — and keep it out of your eyes.”

 The National Psoriasis Foundation recommends using organic apple cider vinegar.
 If you experience skin irritation, dilute the vinegar with an equal amount of water, and don’t use apple cider vinegar on skin with open wounds or cracks.

-These salts aren’t the same as sea salt, which is the sodium chloride used in food.
-Both Dead Sea and Epsom salts contain the mineral magnesium chloride, which is similar to table salt but isn’t useful as a food seasoning.
-Magnesium chloride has been found to keep the skin moisturized and reduce inflammation.
+Epsom salts aren’t the same as sea salt, which is the sodium chloride used in food.
+Both Dead Sea and Epsom salts contain the mineral magnesium chloride, which is similar to table salt but isn’t used as a seasoning.
+Magnesium chloride has been found to retain moisture and reduce inflammation in affected areas.

-Which natural remedies have you found helpful for psoriasis?
-Share your experience with others in the comments below or by posting on MyPsoriasisTeam.
+Are natural remedies part of your psoriasis treatment plan?
+Which home remedies have you found helpful for psoriasis?
+Share your experience with others in the comments, or start a conversation on your Activities page.